sokil/tg-feedback-firebase-lambda/README.md

 2. Create new telegram bot in @bothfather

-3. Rename `firebasercz.example` to `firebasercz.example` and onfigure you project id where you want to deploy function.
+3. Rename `firebasercz.example` to `firebasercz` and configure you project id where you want to deploy function.

 4. Rename `functions/settings.js.example` to `functions/settings.js` and define Telegram bot token.
-Also you need t odefine admin token to authorize in bot as admin.
+Also you need to define admin token to authorize in bot as admin.

 5. Deploy function: